githedgehog/docs/docs/install-upgrade/onie-update.md

     Requesting system reboot
     ```

-  * System is now ready for use
+5. The system is now ready for use.